How to Perfect Your Identity Management Strategy

 How LoadSpring™ Answers Identity Management Needs

 LoadSpring integrates effective identity management capabilities into its cloud application hosting services via its LoadSpring Cloud Platform.
-Users see the benefit of LoadSpring Platform’s single sign-on capabilities, which spare them from having to remember multiple passwords.
+Users see the benefit of LoadSpring Cloud Platform’s single sign-on capabilities, which spare them from having to remember multiple passwords.
 Companies can now enjoy fast and easy user and license management, to quickly add/delete users directly from the LoadSpring Cloud Platform.
-The location awareness capabilities of LoadSpring Cloud Portal also track the location from which their users are logging in and the different applications they are using.
-In short, LoadSpring Platform’s project cloud control portal help everybody to securely improve their identity management strategy.
+The location awareness capabilities of LoadSpring Cloud Platform also track the location from which their users are logging in and the different applications they are using.
+In short, LoadSpring Cloud Platform’s project cloud control portal help everybody to securely improve their identity management strategy.